beniaminogreen/cragg/cran-comments.md

 * Win Builder, Devel and Release

 ## R CMD check results
-There were no ERRORs, WARNINGs
+There were no ERRORs or WARNINGs

-one NOTEs:
+There were two NOTEs:
-This is a first-submission
+* This is a first-submission
+* Possibly mis-spelled words in DESCRIPTION: Cragg (10:25), Yogo (10:52).
+	These are both names.

+Thanks for your help!